bazelbuild/rules_swift/doc/faq.md

 The `ios_*` rules (e.g. `ios_application`, `ios_framework`, `ios_unit_test`, `ios_build_test`, etc.)
-from **rules_apple** apply a "transition" to their transitive dependencies which applies a number of configurations which enable them to build for the target platform.
+from **rules_apple** apply a "transition" to their transitive dependencies which applies a number of configurations that enable them to build for the target platform.

 The benefit to using these rules is that you can share a build cache with your main application, making building targets with a lot of dependencies much faster.